jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - `application.id`
 - In Kafka Streams, the application.id is also the underlying group.id for your consumers, and the prefix for all internal topics (repartition and state)

+Where are KSQL-related data and metadata stored?

+- kafka topics
+- metadata is stored in and built from the KSQL command topic.
+Each KSQL server has its own in-memory version of the metastore.

 What is an adequate topic configuration for the topic word-count-output?